 The CCA embraces that life is a dynamic process and that people, cultures, and organizations must change and adapt to external and internal forces to remain relevant.
 As part of this process, the CCA conducted a thorough environmental scan as context for the discussions about our future plans.

-Since 1998, the national and provincial associations have shared a common logo and part of this transformation at the national association was to develop a new visual identity to assist efforts to have chiropractors be recognized as Canada’s MSK experts.
+Since 1998, the national and provincial associations have shared a common logo and part of this transformation at the national association was to develop a new visual identity to assist efforts to have chiropractors be recognized as Canada’s spine, muscle and nervous system experts.